 While Maine Coon cats might look intimidating at times, they’re sweet, gentle, and docile.

-These fluffy cats love to be around people without being too demanding, bossy, or chatty.
+These fluffy kitties love to be around people without being too demanding, bossy, or chatty.

 Playing fetch is a favorite activity, as well as solving puzzles and learning tricks.

 Fortunately, Maine Coons aren’t lap cats or avid climbers.
-They are a mouser breed and prefer to stay close to the ground.
+They are a mouser cat and prefer to stay close to the ground.

 Their magnificent coat also doesn’t require much care to keep it clean and shiny.

-However, due to their size, Maine Coon need extra large litter boxes and can break stuff by accident.
+However, due to their size, Maine Coon needs extra large litter boxes and can break stuff by accident.

 They’re also predisposed to several genetic conditions and mature slowly.